top of page

 1. En Casa de Calders 5 (from around £90/night)

-A one-bedroom apartment tucked into the medieval streets of El Born, 200 metres from the Santa Maria del Mar basilica and a 6 minute walk from Barceloneta metro station.
-The apartment has a fully equipped kitchen with espresso maker, a balcony with city views, a lift in the building, a washing machine, and a travel cot available on request.
+This one bedroom apartment is tucked right into the medieval streets of El Born.
+Having a fully equipped kitchen and a washing machine makes daily logistics so much easier, and there is a lift in the building for your pram.
 Ciutadella Park, the Zoo and the Picasso Museum are all within a 10 minute walk.
-It sleeps four comfortably, which makes it a good option for families who want their own space at a price point that leaves room in the budget for the zoo, the aquarium, or both.
+It sleeps four comfortably, making it a brilliant option if you want your own space at a price point that leaves room in the budget for tickets to the zoo and aquarium.
+They will also happily set up a (travel) cot for you if requested.

 2. Eurostars Laietana (from around £110/night)

-Set in a beautiful neoclassical building on Via Laietana, right between the Gothic Quarter and El Born, this 62-room hotel offers good soundproofing, hydromassage showers, and a breakfast buffet.
-Some rooms have views of the ancient Roman wall that runs alongside the building.
-Barcelona Cathedral is 400 metres away and Barceloneta metro is a short walk.
-Worth knowing: cots are not available here and there are no extra beds, so it suits families whose children are past that stage and sleeping independently.
+Set in a beautiful neoclassical building on Via Laietana, right between the Gothic Quarter and El Born, this hotel offers great soundproofing and a brilliant breakfast buffet.
+Some rooms even have views of the ancient Roman wall that runs alongside the building!
+Barcelona Cathedral is only 400 metres away.
+Just keep in mind that they do not offer cots or extra beds, making this better suited for families whose children are past the toddler stage and sleeping independently.

 Gràcia — For Park Güell, a Village Feel and the Best Coffee Shops

-Gràcia is my favourite neighbourhood in Barcelona.
-It's quieter and more residential than El Born or Eixample with narrow streets, small squares with terrace cafés, and an atmosphere that feels like a village that got absorbed by a city rather than a purpose-built tourist area.
-It's also where you'll find Park Güell, one of the best things we did with our daughter in Barcelona: she spent the morning running around the mosaic terraces and the small playground at the top before we had lunch in the neighbourhood below.
-Fontana metro station connects you to the rest of the city in minutes.
+Gràcia is my absolute favourite neighbourhood in Barcelona.
+It is quieter and more residential than El Born or Eixample, full of narrow streets, small squares with terrace cafés, and an atmosphere that feels like a village that got absorbed by a city.
+It is also where you will find Park Güell, which was one of the best things we did with our daughter.
+She spent the morning running around the mosaic terraces before we grabbed lunch in the neighbourhood below.

 Park Güell, Barcelona